Nihal Sarin: 2014–2016: World Youth Championship and IM title

-2017-2020: GM title
+2017–2020: GM title

 At the World Youth Chess Olympiad in December 2017, Nihal played for India Green, helping the country secure a silver medal.
 He also won an individual gold.

 At the TV2 Fagernes International 2017, Nihal tied for the second place to finish with 6.0/9.
 He was fourth on the tiebreak and stayed undefeated throughout the tournament.
 In the process, he scored his maiden Grand Master norm.
 In 2017, Nihal increased his rating by 192 elo points to cross 2500 in rating.

 At Reykjavik Open 2018 held in March, Nihal scored 6.0/9 with a rating performance of 2668 to score his second GM norm.
 He scored wins against grandmasters Ahmed Adly and Elshan Moradiabadi and drew with Richard Rapport, Gata Kamsky and Mustafa Yilmaz.

 Nihal made his debut at the Isbank Turkish Super League in July 2018, leading the team Genc Akademisyenler on the first board.
 He scored 6.0/12 against an opposition made up of an average rating of 2590.

 At the Abu Dhabi Masters 2018 held in August, Nihal tallied 5½/9 with a rating performance of 2626 to secure his third GM norm.
 He became the 53rd grandmaster of India and the twelfth youngest in history at the time.
 On the day Nihal had become a grandmaster, his home state Kerala was ravaged by the 2018 Kerala floods, the biggest natural disaster in the state's history.
 Nihal contributed by raising Rs.
 174,463/- (approximately US$2500) via a live YouTube show hosted by Indian chess news portal ChessBase India.

 Nihal competed in the Tata Steel Rapid Championship 2018.
 Starting as the last seed, Nihal scored 3.0/9, with draws against Viswanathan Anand, Shakhriyar Mamedyarov, Sergey Karjakin, Pentala Harikrishna, Vidit Gujrathi, and Surya Shekhar Ganguly, losing only three games to Hikaru Nakamura, Levon Aronian, and Wesley So.
 The event marked Nihal's first game against the legendary five-time world champion Anand who graciously commented after the game, "Going by the evidence so far, I would not rule it out (Nihal becoming a world champion in future).
 It’s a long journey forward.
 At the end, he is just 14.
 I felt that he would really struggle in this tournament and he would be a bit out of place.
 It seemed the opposite.
 He seemed quite comfortable here.
-Not fully there, but he’s a huge talent what I’ve seen of him."
-Anand was quoted as saying by PTI.
+Not fully there, but he’s a huge talent what I’ve seen of him.”